Master The 6.11 Unit Test The Art Of Policymaking Part 1 With These Expert Strategies

 Step 5: Review and Adjust

 Your policy isn’t set in stone.
-As your team grows and your needs change, so should your policy.
-Schedule regular check-ins to see what’s working and what isn’t Most people skip this — try not to..
+Think about it: as your team grows and your needs change, so should your policy.
+Schedule regular check-ins to see what’s working and what isn’t Still holds up..

 Common Mistakes in Unit Test Policies